‘Route out’ of pandemic: UK gives 1st COVID-19 vaccine doses

 Buckingham Palace refused to comment on reports that Queen Elizabeth II, 94, and her 99-year-old husband, Prince Philip, would be vaccinated — and make that fact known — as a public example of the shot’s safety.

 Britain is the first country to deliver a broadly tested and independently reviewed vaccine to the general public.
 On Saturday, Russia began vaccinating thousands of doctors, teachers and others at dozens of centers in Moscow with its Sputnik V vaccine.
-But that is being viewed differently because Russia authorized use of the shot last summer after it was tested in only a few dozen people.
+China has also begun giving its own domestically made shots to its citizens and selling them abroad.
+But those products are being viewed differently because neither countries’ vaccines have finished the late-stage trials scientists consider essential for proving that a vaccine is safe and effective.

 The vaccine can’t arrive soon enough for the U.K., where more than 61,000 people have died in the pandemic — more than any other country in Europe, according to data tallied by Johns Hopkins University.
 The U.K. has recorded more than 1.7 million confirmed cases of the virus.